 All comments will be considered by IDEM when we make a decision to issue or deny the permit.
 Comments that are most likely to affect final permit decisions are those based on the rules and laws governing this permitting process (326 IAC 2), air quality issues, and technical issues.
 IDEM does not have legal authority to regulate zoning, odor or noise.
 For such issues, please contact your local officials.

-For additional information about air permits and how the public and interested parties can participate, refer to the IDEM Permit Guide on the Internet at: http://www.in.gov/idem/5881.htm; and the Citizens' Guide to IDEM on the Internet at: http://www.in.gov/idem/6900.htm.
+For additional information about air permits and how you can participate, please see IDEM's Guide for Citizen Participation and Permit Guide on the Internet at: www.idem.in.gov.

 What will happen after IDEM makes a decision?